simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 In the context of simulated annealing, it is advisable to use a search space where each point is equally likely to be chosen.

-When constructing a search space using parametric intervals the resulting multi-dimensional probability distribution function (PDF) might be **non-uniform** even if the intervals along each dimension have a uniform PDF.
+When constructing a search space using intervals the resulting multi-dimensional probability distribution function (PDF) might be **non-uniform** even if the intervals along each dimension have a uniform PDF.